 Overview

-Bradycardia, when the heart rate is less than 60 beats per minute, can be normal.
-Athletes, in particular, will often have a resting heart rate less than 60, and a slow heart rate in young, otherwise healthy individuals is common during sleep.
+It can be normal.
+Athletes, in particular, will often have a resting heart rate under 60.
+A slow heart rate in young, otherwise healthy individuals is also common during sleep.

-However, diseases affecting the normal electrical activity can cause interruption or block of signals resulting in slower heart rates.
+However, diseases affecting the normal electrical activity of the heart can cause interruption or block of signals, resulting in slower heart rates.

 Symptoms